kubernetes-sigs/cluster-api-provider-ibmcloud/docs/proposal/20250207-additional-listener.md

 The load balancer pool member configuration is now invoked for all machines inorder to provide the ability to assign the listeners to any machine based on the label selectors.

-The load balancer details are retrieved from the IBMPowerVSCluster.Spec.LoadBalancers.
-If no load balancers are specified in the Spec, the load balancer details are generated based on the IBMPowerVSCluster name.
-Loop through the load balancers, check the status of the IBMPowerVSCluster, and verify the load balancer's provisioning status.
-Proceed only if the status is Active and it contains backend pools.
-Loop through the load balancer pools, retrieve the associated pool members for each, and then verify the label selector specified in the listener.
+Iterate over the load balancer pools, obtain the corresponding pool members for each, and extract the selector from the listener via the default pool name.
+Subsequently, compare the machine label against the listener's label selector.
+Based on the comparison results, the process proceeds as follows:

-    - If the selector matches, continue with adding the listener to the machine.
+    - In the event of a match, proceed with the assignment of the listener to the machine.
-    - If it doesn't match, skip the listener and move on to the next pool member.
+    - In the case of a mismatch, bypass the listener and progress to the subsequent pool member.
-    - If the selector is empty and the machine is a control plane, continue to add the listener, since all listeners can be assigned to control plane machines.
+    - If the selector is vacant and the machine is part of the control plane, continue with the listener assignment, as all listeners can be allocated to control plane machines.

 ### Workflow
 ![additional-listeners-workflow](../images/additional-listener-workflow.png)